nida-26/DBMS-project/README.md

  - 5 : Create a database naming “hotel-mangement-system” and then click on the import tab.

- - 6 : Click on browse file and select “hotel-mangement-system.sql” file which is inside the “Hotel-Management-System” folder and Click ‘GO’.
+ - 6 : Click on browse file and select “hotel-mangement-system.sql” file which is inside the “DBMS-project” folder and Click ‘GO’.

  - 7 : Open a browser and go to URL “http://localhost/DBMS-project/customer.php”.